EMBRYOPSIDA Pirani & Prado (crown group)

 LAURACEAE Jussieu Back to Laurales

-Flavones, 5-O-methyl flavonols, polyketides [acetogenins], (tryptamine alkaloids) +, (plants Al-accumulators); vessel elements with scalariform perforation plates; wood often fluorescing; (secondary phloem stratified); nodes 1:2 (1:3); also crystals and crystal sand +; (stomata anomocytic); bud scales + (0); branching from current flush; leaves (opposite), lamina often glaucous below, vernation conduplicate or supervolute, higher-order vein areolation stong; plants heterodichogamous (polygamous to dioecious); inflorescence umbellate to thyrsoid; hypanthium often short, T 3 + 3 (2 + 2; K + C); A 3 [introrse] + 3 [often introrse] + 3 [extrorse; with glands], sporangia widely separated on broad connective; (microsporogenesis simultaneous); (pollen monosulcate); (stylulus 0), stigma also capitate; outer integument 3-5(-11) cells across, inner integument 2-4 cells across; megaspore mother cells usu.
-1; fruit a drupelet [endocarp palisade], pedicels (and tepals) often thickened and colored; (seed ruminate), testa vascularized or not, often multiplicative, (exotestal cells cubic), endotestal cells longitudinally or transversely elongated; endosperm nuclear; n = (11-)12, chromosomes 1-5 µm long.Ca.
+Flavones, 5-O-methyl flavonols, polyketides [acetogenins], (tryptamine alkaloids) +, (plants Al-accumulators); vessel elements with scalariform perforation plates; wood often fluorescing; (secondary phloem stratified); nodes 1:2, 1:3; also crystals and crystal sand +; (stomata anomocytic); buds perulate (naked); branching ± whorled, from current flush; lamina often glaucous below, vernation conduplicate or supervolute, secondary vains usually ± steeply ascending, higher-order vein areolation strong; plants heterodichogamous (polygamous to dioecious); inflorescence umbellate to thyrsoid; hypanthium often short, T 3 + 3 (2 + 2; K + C); A 3 [introrse] + 3 [often introrse] + 3 [extrorse; with glands] (+ 3, staminodia), sporangia widely separated on broad connective, tapetal cells 2(-4) nucleate; (microsporogenesis simultaneous); (pollen monosulcate); (stylulus 0), stigma also capitate; outer integument 3-5(-11) cells across, inner integument 2-4 cells across; megaspore mother cells usu.
+1; fruit a drupelet [endocarp palisade] or berry, pedicels (and tepals) often thickened and coloured; (seed ruminate), testa vascularized or not, often multiplicative, (exotestal cells cubic), endotestal cells longitudinally or transversely elongated, with helical thickenings; endosperm nuclear; n = (11-)12, chromosomes 1-5 µm long.Ca.
 50[list]/2500.
 Pantropical (temperate), lowland to montane.
 Some of the distributional area of the family, e.g. in most of West Australia, is attributable to Cassytha alone (map: from Heywood 1978; modified as in Richter 1981; Fl.
 N. Am.
 III 1997; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 1. 2003; FloraBase 2005; Cassytha, The Parasitic Plant Collection).

 1/1: Hypodaphnis zenkeri.
 Tropical West Africa.